LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ## IMS Memorandum of Understanding

-The purpose of the Memorandum of Understanding (MoU) is to guide and support councils that co-develop, share, and maintain the open source codebase for the LocalGov Income Management System (IMS).
+The purpose of the Memorandum of Understanding (MoU) is to guide and support councils that co-develop, share, and maintain the open source codebase for the Local Gov Income Management System (IMS).

 Wherever possible we will re-use existing knowledge and solutions.This means: